viash-io/viash/CONTRIBUTING.md

 # Contributing

-We welcome any contributions to this project, be it changes in documentation, bug fixes, new functionality, or even new packages if they fit the scope of our project.
-By participating in this project, you agree to abide by our [code of conduct](CONDUCT.md).
+Welcome to the Viash project, and thank you for considering contributing!
+We are open to a variety of contributions, including documentation updates, bug fixes, new features, and more.
+By participating in this project, you agree to abide by our [Code of Conduct](CONDUCT.md).

 ## Getting Started